The Most Expensive Natural Disasters in US History

 Wind, water, fire and drought have all wreaked havoc on the United States.
 What’s been the worst?

-Hurricane Helene wreaked havoc on much of the East Coast a few weeks ago.
-The full cost of Helene is yet to be determined, but historically, hurricanes have been the most expensive natural disasters in U.S. history, with cyclonic storms making up the first eight in our list.
+These fires come just three months after Hurricane Helene wreaked havoc on much of the East Coast, causing an estimated $78.7 billion in damage and becoming the seventh most expensive natural disaster in the U.S. Hurricanes have historically been the most expensive natural disasters in U.S. history, with cyclonic storms making up the first nine in our list.
 Storm surge (damage from which is not covered by homeowner’s insurance and may require flood insurance) is the main source of hurricanes' damage.

 Disclaimer